College of Nursing Faculty

 Fax: (843) 792-2099

-Dr. Newman's research reflects her understanding that the availability and accessibility of appropriate resources in the community plays a significant role in the process of adapting to life with a spinal cord injury and in an individual's ability to continue to function as a productive member of society with a chronic physical disability.
-Her research interests include application of community-based participatory research approaches to address issues affecting community participation, health, and overall quality of life of individuals with spinal cord injury.
-She has received funding from the National Institutes of Health, the Agency on Healthcare Research and Quality, the SCTR Pilot Projects Program, and the Rehabilitation Nursing Foundation.
-Currently, she serves as PI on a NIH funded K23 Career Development award: A Peer Navigator Intervention for Individuals with Spinal Cord Injury.
+Dr. Newman's current research investigates the role of peer mentoring in the process of adapting to life with a spinal cord injury and learning to self-manage consequences of the injury successfully.
+Her research includes application of community-engaged research approaches to address issues affecting community participation, health, and overall quality of life of individuals with spinal cord injury.
+She has received funding from the National Institutes of Disability, Independent Living and Rehabilitation Research, National Institutes of Health, the Agency on Healthcare Research and Quality, the SCTR Pilot Projects Program, and the Rehabilitation Nursing Foundation.